 The Transfiguration was a prefiguration of the Resurrection, and indeed in Leśko’s minimalist conception, this tableau could be read secondarily as Christ risen from the grave.
 The dark orb that encircles him is like the mouth of his tomb, and the three splayed men evoke the Roman guards who were sent reeling as their dead charge emerged from it alive and in full health.

 The top half of Leśko’s icon portrays the Crucifixion.
-Christ spreads wide his arms across the orange beam, which seems to have no end but, rather, melds into the all-encompassing border of light.
-To his right is what appears to be an open window or doorway—a displacement, perhaps, of his side wound, which we are invited to enter and take shelter in.
+Christ spreads wide his arms across the orange beam, which seems to have no end, but rather melds into the all-encompassing border of light.
+To his right is what appears to be an open window or a doorway—a displacement, perhaps, of his side wound, which we are invited to enter and take shelter in.
 At the base of the cross, in a darkened recess, sits a skull, representing the death of Adam.

 Adam also appears, with Eve, in the roundel at the cross’s upper terminal.
 This is a scene of the Anastasis (Greek for “Resurrection”), which is the primary icon of Pascha (Easter).
 It shows Christ descending into Hades, breaking down its doors (which lie in a heap at his feet) and liberating all the Old Testament saints.
 Known in the West as the harrowing of hell, this event is referenced in the ancient Apostles’ Creed, which states that Jesus “suffered under Pontius Pilate, was crucified, died, and was buried, and he descended into hell . . .”
 Medievals loved this part of the story, with all its drama and redeemer-heroism.
 (It’s the climax of Piers Plowman!)
 In the Orthodox Church it is a central doctrine.